 Our free services include: providing literature on asbestos and related diseases; providing access to our on-staff nurse; matching patients up with qualified doctors in their area; managing a support group for asbestos victims and their families; helping veterans receive VA benefits for asbestos diseases; educating the public about Social Security disability and legal options; and much more.

 Asbestos.com is part of the mesothelioma community, which has a blend of for-profit and not-for-profit websites and companies occupying it.
 We are a for-profit company.
-The site is owned by Asbestos.com, LLC, based in Orlando and sponsored by The Peterson Firm, a Washington, D.C. law firm.
+The site is owned by Asbestos.com, LLC, based in Orlando and sponsored by Weitz & Luxenberg, P.C., a New York law firm.
 We think we do good work, much like other for-profit companies: Walt Disney World, Starbucks, UPS and Whole Foods.
 We like the fact that we’re a business because we feel it gives us more opportunities to help people.
 Although we do understand the stigma that sometimes comes with a for-profit company, we are proud of the work we do and we trust the feedback of our users.

 Our Patient Advocates specialize in advising mesothelioma patients, family members and caregivers.
 They can offer these resources to anyone who contacts us, and all of these resources are free.